-As I’m sure everyone knows, President Trump signed an executive order banning the entry of nationals from seven countries into the U.S. for 90 days, along with other suspensions.
+Early in his presidency, President Trump signed an executive order banning the entry of nationals from seven countries into the U.S. for 90 days, along with other suspensions.
 The action stirred loud voices on both sides of the issue.
-The opposition has been widespread and loud, but many polls show that more people support the action, even if they do so more quietly.
+The opposition was widespread and loud, but many polls show that more people supported the action, even if they do so more quietly.
 Regardless of the pros and cons of the action, there is one point on which nearly everyone can agree: the way the order was rolled-out was problematic.
 In examining these problems, there are valuable lessons about change management.

 While the President enacted the order quickly, implementing the new policy had immediate and lasting consequences on those impacted.
 People were stuck in airports.
 Confusion about the details was widespread, and a flurry of judicial activity has followed.
 What happens when an organization makes a decision to implement a new policy without considering its implications on stakeholders?
 Very simply, it makes more work for everyone.
-So, whether your title is President of the United States or VP of HR, here are four basic change management ideas to consider when implementing your next policy change or initiative.
+So, whether your title is President of the United States, CHRO or HR Business Parnter, here are four basic change management ideas to consider when implementing your next policy change or initiative.

 - Identify your stakeholders: It is critical to identify ALL your internal and external stakeholders.
 This includes those who will influence, drive, or be impacted by the change.
 Your leaders should be the change champions, as they promote their commitment to the cause.
 Listen to your stakeholders, and understand that they will need time to fully adopt and embrace it.
 No doubt, the most impacted stakeholders in this example were the banned nationals, while immigration officials were expected to help drive the change.